richard-hai/richard-hai.github.io/README.md

 # richard-hai.github.io
-Welcome to my personal portfolio code source!
-You can visit the site at the link above.
+Welcome to my personal portfolio source code.
+Please feel free to explore the site and click on each portfolio container to see more information about the projects.

 ## Technologies Used:
 * HTML